-To quantify the differences between the experiment precision comparison methods, we measure the distance between each method's heat map and the ideal heat map (i.e., the one with rejection ratios equal to $0.05$ on the diagonal and $1$ everywhere else).
+To quantify the differences between experiment precision comparison methods, we measure the distance between each method's heat map and the ideal heat map (i.e., the one with rejection ratios equal to $0.05$ on the diagonal and $1$ everywhere else).
 We compute this distance using the Mean Absolute Error (MAE) measure.
-Tab.~\ref{tab:mae_results} presents the results of this analysis.
-As we can see, again, the $\ell$ method performs best in all bias scenarios.
+Tab.~\ref{tab:mae_results} presents the results.
+Again, the $\ell$ method performs best in all bias scenarios.
 It is clearly visible that the method is robust to bias level changes.
 The $g$ method is second best in the no bias scenario, with the $a$ method following closely.
 In the mixed symmetric bias scenario, the performance of the $g$ and $a$ methods is similar, although it is worse than in the no bias scenario.
 Finally, in the extreme symmetric bias scenario, only the $\ell$ method performs reasonably well.
-(Please keep in mind that the rejection ratio spans the range from 0 to 1.
+(Please keep in mind that the rejection ratio spans the range of 0 to 1.
 Thus, the MAE close to 0.5 corresponds to being, on average, half the scale range away from the desired result.)